Wodonga level crossing accident

-The Wodonga level crossing accident was a vehicle-train crash that occurred on 8 May 1943 when a passenger steam train collided with a bus carrying thirty-four Australian Army personnel at the Tallangatta Road level crossing on the Cudgewa railway line near Wodonga, Victoria, Australia.
+At 6:30 pm AEST, on 8 May 1943, a passenger steam train collided with a bus carrying thirty-four Australian Army personnel at the Tallangatta Road level crossing on the Cudgewa railway line near Wodonga, Victoria, Australia.

 The collision resulted in the fatalities of the bus driver, twenty-three servicemen and a member of the Australian Army Medical Women's Service (AAMWS).
 Nine other servicemen and women were injured.
 This is Australia's worst level crossing accident.

 Collision

-On May 8, 1943, at around 6:30 p.m., Victorian Railways A2 class steam locomotive A^{2}863 collided with a Symonds Bus Lines bus carrying thirty-four Australian Army soldiers who had been released on local leave from Latchford Barracks in Bonegilla.
+On May 8, 1943, at around 6:30 p.m., Victorian Railways A2 class steam locomotive A^{2}863 collided with a Symonds Bus Lines bus carrying thirty-four Australian Army soldiers who had been released on local leave from Bonegilla Army Camp in Bonegilla.
 The bus was heading to Albury.
 The collision occurred at a level crossing at the intersection of Tallangatta Road and the single-tracked Cudgewa railway line belonging to Victorian Railways.
 At the time of the accident the Victorian Railways train, according to eyewitnesses, was traveling at between approximately 15 miles per hour (24 km/h) to 18 miles per hour (29 km/h).

-Nineteen servicemen, the bus driver, and a member of the AAMWS lost their lives in the collision, while four others succumbed to their injuries subsequently.
-An additional nine servicemen sustained injuries, some of which were critical.
+The bus driver, nineteen servicemen and a member of the AAMWS were killed during the collision and four later died from their injuries.
+Another nine servicemen were injured, some critically.
 The majority of victims sustained blunt force trauma and head injuries.
 The most seriously injured suffered skull fractures, lacerations and internal injuries.
 None of the train crew or train passengers were reported to have been injured.
 The impact tore open the front and right side of the bus, causing the bodies to be strewn over the road for 30 to 40 feet.